paulaaguilarov/covid-weather/README.md

 4. Build and run the app.

 ## TO-DO list
-- Add navigation controller to allow navigation to other informative screens.
+- Add a navigation controller to allow navigation to other informative screens.
 - Show more detail about the COVID-19 stats, like including graphs.
 - Add more hours into the weather forecast and make it scrollable.